PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Preliminaries

-When some variables $w_i$ are restricted to be integers, we obtain a (mixed) integer program:
+When some variables $w_i$ are restricted to integers, we obtain a (mixed) integer program:

-For both linear and integer programming, let $S$ be the feasible region, $z^*(\bm{c})$ be the optimal objective value with respect to cost vector $\bm{c}$, and $\bm{w}^*(\bm{c}) \in W^*(\bm{c})$ be a particular optimal solution derived from some solver.
+For linear and integer programming, let $S$ be the feasible region, $z^*(\bm{c})$ be the optimal objective value with respect to the objective function coefficients $\bm{c}$, and $\bm{w}^*(\bm{c}) \in W^*(\bm{c})$ be a particular optimal solution derived from some solver.
 We define the optimal solution set $W^*(\bm{c})$ because there may be multiple optima.